 Take the cable car or climb up the steep Mediterranean Steps to the top of The Rock for some fantastic views across Africa, and enhance your trip with a dolphin or whale-watching excursion in the Bay of Gibraltar.

 You can take the bus from Málaga bus station to La Línea de la Concepción at the border with Gibraltar, and then walk into the British Overseas Territory.
 The journey is about three hours.
 Visitors from outside the EU will need a valid passport to enter.

 Cordoba is one of the most beautiful places to visit in Andalusia, a melting pot of Islamic, Jewish, and Christian cultures with a decidedly Spanish soul.

 Its UNESCO-listed historic center is a pleasure to wander around, and so are the winding, whitewashed streets of the old Jewish quarter or its ubiquitous flower-filled patio gardens.
 Nevertheless, if you only have time for one attraction in Cordoba, let it be the glorious Mezquita, a stunning work of Islamic architecture.

-Seville might not be the easiest or the smartest day trip from Malaga, but if that’s your only chance to visit the bewitching Andalusian capital, we suggest to give it a go.
+Seville might not be among the easiest day trips from Málaga, but if that’s your only chance to visit the bewitching Andalusian capital, we suggest to give it a go.
 The quickest way to get there is by train and the cheapest by bus.
-The journey usually takes between two and three hours and costs about 20 euros, but this is such a little price to pay for what you get in return.
+The journey usually takes between two and three hours and costs about 20 Euros, but this is such a little price to pay for what you get in return.